Database, Tables, Views, and Indexes

 Examples

-This example adds a BIGINT column in the table employees in the current database and schema with default value of 0.
+This example adds a BIGINT column to the employees table in the current database and schema with the default value of 0.

 This example adds a column that is nullable.